 Foundation Subject and Personal Pupil Report (1) - This report is designed to provide parents with personal information about your child since September in terms of Attitude, Creativity, Relationships and Organisation.
 It also provides a summary of their attainment in each of the foundation subjects e.g. History.
-Achievement Reports (3) - Building on the reports from spring term, class teachers will now refine their assessment for Reading, Writing & Maths alongside outcomes of any termly assessment test.
+July

+Teacher Assessment Reports (5) Reading, Writing & Maths (See above)

-Attainment & Progress Report (1) Y6 only - A summary of year 6 statutory test (SATs) outcomes will be provided within this report.
+Attainment & Progress Report (1) A summary of summer test outcomes will be provided within this report